 After the roof has been power washed and/or primed, the seams of the membrane are then reinforced.
 There are two common types of seam reinforcement.

-1. Apply a generous base coat of silicone over seams, penetrations, and flashings, then install a polyester reinforced mesh into the wet base coat to full saturation of the mesh, and then an additional silicone coating will be added over the cured base coat.
+- Apply a generous base coat of silicone over seams, penetrations, and flashings, then install a polyester-reinforced mesh into the wet base coat to full saturation of the mesh, and then an additional silicone coating will be added over the cured base coat.

-3. Instead of polyester reinforced mesh, a self-adhering, reinforced tape can be applied directly to the EPDM, then a top coat of silicone coating is installed over the newly applied tape.
+- Instead of polyester-reinforced mesh, a self-adhering, reinforced tape can be applied directly to the EPDM, and then a top coat of silicone coating is installed over the newly applied tape.

 Silicone Application

-Once all of the miscellaneous repairs have been performed to the existing roof system, the silicone coating is simply sprayed on or roller applied over the entire surface of the roof.
+Once all miscellaneous repairs have been performed to the existing roof system, the silicone coating is sprayed on, or roller applied over the entire roof surface.
 Different manufacturers require different coating thicknesses.
 In some cases, only a single layer is required, which saves additional dollars in reduced labor costs.

 Warranty

 After the silicone coating system has been completed, a final inspection will be performed by the contractor that applied the system.
-A third-party or the manufacturer’s representative will verify that all the necessary repairs were performed properly and that the silicone is applied accurately.
+A third party or the manufacturer’s representative will verify that all the necessary repairs were performed correctly and that the silicone was applied accurately.
 When the repairs and silicone membrane coating are approved, the final warranty is issued.

 Once all the work is performed, you’ll end up with a roof like this: